Introducing Lakshmi Sistla.

 Lakshmi was just three years old when her father died.
-She says that her mother struggled a lot to bring up her and her sister.
+She says her mother struggled a lot to bring her up with her sister.
 “She gave us the best she could.
-She worked hard as a school teacher and it's because of her that my sister and I both got to go to University.
+She worked hard as a schoolteacher and it's because of her that my sister and I both got to go to university.
 She lives in India with my sister's family.
 I really hope to be able to fly back and see her soon.
-If you ask me more about my mum I will start crying.
+If you ask me more about my mum, I will start crying.
 It's so hard to stay here in Australia now.”

 Lakshmi has a Bachelor's degree in Chemical Engineering.
 She passed her course with Distinction.
-She chose this course of study because Engineering was highly regarded by her Uncle.
-She said that girls made up 25% of the students, but she was disappointed to discover once she graduated how difficult it would be to find a job in that field.
-She attended three interviews and they all told her that they do not recruit women, as the job involves travel far from home, and shift work.
+She chose the course because engineering was highly regarded by her uncle.
+She said that girls made up 25% of the students, but she was disappointed to discover how difficult it was to find an engineering role once she graduated .
+She attended three interviews, and they all told her that they dis not recruit women, as the jobs involved shift work and travel far from home.

 Lakshmi’s new role at Accenture was in data warehousing using Cognos - a business intelligence and performance management software.
 She got married in April 2010, had a son, and moved to Australia in December 2018.

-They settled into life in Carnegie, where Lakshmi started volunteering at her local Red Cross Op Shop to improve her English language skills, and later at St Kilda Mums, under her first IT “boss” in Australia, the wonderful Paula Nunez.
+Lakshmi settled into family life in Carnegie, where she started volunteering at her local Red Cross Op Shop to improve her English language skills, and later at St Kilda Mums, under her first IT “boss” in Australia, the wonderful Paula Nunez.